-Your dependent will lose coverage if any of these things happen:
+Your dependents will lose coverage if any of these things happen:

-- You lose your Participant Coverage for any reason except that You became eligible for Medicare coverage. - Your Spouse or Child is no longer an Eligible Dependent. - · GuideStone stops offering the Plan. - Required costs of coverage are not paid when due. - Your Spouse or Child becomes eligible for Medicare and Medicare pays benefits before this Plan.
-See "What happens if You are covered under Medicare or another government plan." - You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrepresentation.
+- You lose your Employee Coverage for any reason except that You became eligible for Medicare coverage - Your Spouse or Child is no longer an Eligible Dependent. - GuideStone stops offering the Plan. - Your Employer stops offering Dependent Coverage. - Required costs of coverage are not paid when due. - Your Spouse or Child becomes eligible for Medicare and Medicare pays first.
+See "What happens if You are covered under Medicare or another government plan." - · You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrepresentation.